 1. There is no time like now

 You may often here people say ‘but a masters degree is another 2 years of study’ Our thought in response is yes it is, and those two years are going to tick by regardless, so why not make the most of your time, complete some study and open a world of opportunity.
 There is no doubt that studying a masters degree and working full-time would make life busy for example, but the answer to the question, ‘can I work fulltime while doing a master degree’ is certainly ‘yes’.
 Like anything though, it does takes planning, organisation and commitment but the good news is that we’ve got a whole team that is dedicated to ensuring you feel as supported as possible to make your study journey that bit easier.
-Our iconnect service concierges are trained to help answer your questions and work closely with your Student Relationship Officers, Faculty staff, ICT, Library staff and many others to make sure you have the answer you needed.
+Our iconnect service concierges are trained to help answer your questions and work closely with University support staff, ICT, Library staff and many others to make sure you have the answer you needed.